microsoft/monosize/packages/monosize/README.md

 > [!TIP]
 > In order to resolve package name used within report, we look for `package.json` or `project.json` by default to identify project root and use `#name` property from obtained configuration.
-> If you have custom solution that needs changes please use monosize configuration API (`MonoSizeConfig.packageName` or `MonoSizeConfig.packageRoot`).
+> If you have custom solution that needs changes please use monosize configuration API (`MonoSizeConfig.reportResolvers`).

 #### Options